vapor/docs/docs/advanced/middleware.md

 Once `FileMiddleware` is registered, a file like `Public/images/logo.png` can be linked from a Leaf template as `<img src="/images/logo.png"/>`.

-If your server is contained in an Xcode Project, use this instead:
+If your server is contained in an Xcode Project, such as an iOS app, use this instead:

 ```swift
 let file = try FileMiddleware(bundle: .main, publicDirectory: "Public")